Hyperbolic triangles without embedded eigenvalues: Introduction

 In \S \ref{section:expansion} we specialize to the family $\Tcal_t$.
 After renormalizing by a factor of $t^2$, we find that for each $u$, the function $t \mapsto q_t(u)$ has a Taylor expansion at $t=0$.
 We compute the leading order terms of this expansion.

 In \S \ref{section:approx} we show that the method of the asymptotic separation of variables introduced in \cite{HJ10} may be used to analyse the family of quadratic forms $q_{\beta,t}$.
 In particular, we define a reference quadratic form $a_t$ to which separation of variables applies and that is asymptotic to $q_{\beta,t}$ at `first order'.
-By separation of variables we mean that each eigenfunction of $a_t$ is of the form $v_t^{\ell}(y) \cdot \cos(\pi \ell x)$ with $\ell \in \Zbb$ and $v_t^{\ell}$ a solution to a renormalized form of the equation for a modified Bessel function with imaginary parameter.
-We show that one may deduce a non-concentration estimate (Proposition \ref{prop:noncon}).
+By separation of variables we mean that each eigenfunction of $a_t$ is of the form $v_t^{\ell}(y) \cdot \cos(\pi \ell x)$ with $\ell \in \Zbb$ and $v_t^{\ell}$ a solution to

+a renormalized form of the equation for a modified Bessel function with imaginary parameter.
+The potential $(k\pi)^2 - \lambda \cdot y^{-2}$ is positive for $y$ large and has a unique zero at $y = \sqrt{\lambda}/(k \pi)$.
+To analyse the solutions to (\ref{eqn:a_t_ODE}), we will relate them to the Airy functions, solutions to the ordinary differential equation $\partial_x^2A= x \cdot A=0$.
+The remainder of the paper depends crucially on the analysis of (\ref{eqn:a_t_ODE}) using Airy functions that has been placed in the Appendices.

-In \S \ref{section:branches} we use the non-concentration estimate to derive information concerning the real-analytic eigenbranches $(E_t, u_t)$ of $q_{\beta,t}$.
+In \S \ref{section:branches} we prove a non-concentration estimate---Proposition \ref{prop:noncon}---and use this estimate to derive information concerning the real-analytic eigenbranches $(E_t, u_t)$ of $q_{\beta,t}$.
 First, we show that there exists an integer $k$ so that $E_t$ limits to $(\pi k)^2$ as $t$ tends to zero.
 Second, we find that if the spectral projection of $u_t$ onto the space $V_k$ spanned by functions of the form the $\psi(y) \cdot \cos(\pi k x)$ is relatively small, then the derivative $\partial_t E_t$ is of order $1/t$.
 Finally, we show that if $(E_t,u_t)$ is a cusp form eigenbranch, then $E_t$ can not limit to zero.

 In \S \ref{sec:proof} we prove Theorem \ref{thm:main}.
 By the dichotomy of \S \ref{sec:generic}, it suffices to show that real-analytic cusp form eigenbranches do not exist.
 We suppose to the contrary that the real-analytic family $q_{\beta,t}$ has a cusp form eigenbranch $(E_t,u_t)$.
 By the results of \S \ref{section:branches}, we have that $E_t$ limits to $(\pi k)^2$ where $k \in \Zbb^+$.
 By improving the analysis of \cite{HJ10}, we show that there exists an eigenbranch, $\lambda_t^*$, of $a_t$ that `tracks' $E_t$ at order $t$ in the sense that